Tyrn/wei/the-insider-en.typ

      The second-round financing was made of  convertible  bonds.
 These bonds had  8% coupons and could  be converted in  stocks  within one  year at  the present  stock  face   value.
-This  operation  promised  to  be  incredibly profitable -  if  everything  worked  out,  the Assalah  stock  price  could increase hundred fold.
-Even technically, the stocks were available only to a very small investors' circle - to those who were  allowed to invest money in the derivatives of, accordingly to the Galaxy business world virtuous choice of  words,  "the  third reliability  category  markets."
+This  operation  promised  to  be  incredibly profitable---if  everything  worked  out,  the Assalah  stock  price  could increase hundred fold.
+Even technically, the stocks were available only to a very small investors' circle---to those who were  allowed to invest money in the derivatives of, accordingly to the Galaxy business world virtuous choice of  words,  "the  third reliability  category  markets."
 Bemish,  Trevis and Shavash narrowed this circle down even more, having sold the bonds mostly to the people they needed.

-     Additionally,  there were  warrants  - the  stock warrants acquired  at three  dinars per  warrant.
+     Additionally,  there were  warrants---the  stock warrants acquired  at three  dinars per  warrant.
 In two  years, they enabled the buyer to acquire Assalah stocks  at their  present cost.
 In the worst case, the  buyer  would lose three dinars,  in the best he would acquire a share at a price hundreds